geoelectric/gaiaui_jenkins_data/README.md

 `crunch_jenkins_html.py` iterates over the given job and outputs a summary table of results.

-`sample-job\` and `sample-results.txt` are included.
+`sample-job/` and `sample-results.txt` are included.
 The former will let you try out the crunching script, and the latter is an example of the output.